Leading Motorcycle Accident Attorney in California

 California has the largest number of motorcycle crashes in the US.
 These accidents often occur because drivers fail to pay attention to motorcyclists.
 Careless or distracted driving prevents them from giving motorcycles the consideration they deserve.

 When a crash does happen between a vehicle and a motorcycle, the motorcyclist usually incurs the greatest amount of damage.
 Motorcyclists are about 28 times more likely than occupants of passenger vehicles to die in a crash.
 There simply isn’t the same amount of protection to shield the motorcyclist from injury.

-Injuries to the spine are the most common and most life-changing to occur following a motorcycle accident
+Injuries to the spine are the most common and most life-changing to occur following a motorcycle accident in California.

 The spinal cord is an essential part of our bodies central nervous system.
 Any damage to it can result in very serious health problems such as paralysis.

 Understanding The Different Types of Spinal Injuries

 A complete spinal injury is when communication from the spine to the brain is severed.
 This causes the loss of motor functions and sensory near the injured area.
 An incomplete spinal injury is when the patient still has motor functions and not everything is lost.

 A motorcyclist who suffers a spinal injury may have serious long-term medical problems such as bowel dysfunction and osteoporosis to name a few.
 At the end of the day, it all comes down to how severe was the motorcycle accident and was the rider wearing any protective gear.

 - The most serious cervical spine injury can lead to quadriplegia, paralysis from the neck down.
 This is because the cervical spine is located at the base of the skull.